renovatebot/renovate/docs/usage/user-stories/maintaining-aur-packages-with-renovate.md

     Jamie Magee helps to maintain Renovate.
     They obviously like Renovate, and want you to use it.

-One big advantage that Arch Linux has over other distributions, apart from being able to say “BTW I use arch”, is the Arch User Repository (AUR).
+One big advantage that Arch Linux has over other distributions, apart from being able to say “BTW I use Arch.”, is the Arch User Repository (AUR).
 It’s a community-driven repository with over 80,000 packages.
 If you’re looking for a package, chances are you'll find it in the AUR.